Skip to main content

 2. Click Send test.
 In the lower right corner of the Cloud Console, a success message appears confirming that the test notification was sent.

 4. Open the Alert history page.
-Confirm that the test alert appears with the correct subject, a Delivered status, the slack integration type, and a recent timestamp.
+Confirm that the test alert appears with the correct subject, a Delivered status, the Slack OAuth integration type, and a recent timestamp.

 Disconnect a specific channel